Link groups of 4-manifolds: An invariant of Bing cells.

 Let $r\in R[C_1]\subset R[C]$ be a relation, and denote by $I_1$ and $I$ the ideals generated by $r$ in $R[C_1]$, $R[C]$ respectively.
 Observe that $I\cap Q(C)=I\cap(Q(C_1)\otimes Q(C_2))=(I\cap Q(C_1))\otimes Q(C_2)$.
 Since $I_1\subset ker\, {\Phi}_1$, $I\cap Q(C)\subset ker\, {\Phi}$, and the proof is complete.

 Now consider the general case, i.e. we remove the extra assumption imposed in the paragraph above.
-The difference with that case is that even though $r$ is a relation given by a surface in $C_1$, one cannot assume that $r$ is an element of the subring $R[C_1]$ of $R[C]$.
+The difference with that case is that even though $r$ is a relation corresponding to $C_1$, one cannot assume that $r$ is an element of the subring $R[C_1]$ of $R[C]$.
 However (see end of section \ref{links in torus}) $\wedge$ has a word representing it whose expansion is of the form $1+x_{i_1}\cdots x_{i_n}+$higher order terms.
 That is, all {\em first non-vanishing terms} with non-repeating variables in its Magnus expansion are elements of $R[C_1]$.
 The proof is completed by the observation that only first non-vanishing terms contribute to $I\cap Q(C)$.